bogbert/qss/README.md

     ```bash
     /path/to/your/qss --install-completion
     ```
-    The script will guide you through the installation process.
+    This command will guide you through the installation process.
 It will prompt for the installation destination and may suggest an existing bash completion directory if one is detected.
-If the completion script isn't installed in a directory automatically sourced by your shell, you'll need to add a line to source it in your bash initialization file (e.g., `~/.bashrc` or `~/.bash_profile`), for example:
+If the completion script isn't installed in a directory automatically sourced by your shell, you will need to add a line to source it in your bash initialization file (e.g., `~/.bashrc` or `~/.bash_profile`), for example:
     ```bash
     source /path/to/your/qss_completion_script
     ```